autonity/docs.autonity.org/concepts/architecture/index.md

 Depending upon the validator's inactivity score the protocol will apply penalties to:

-- Withhold staking and newton inflation rewards.
+- Withhold staking and Newton inflation rewards.
 See [Rewards withholding calculation](/concepts/ofd/#rewards-withholding-calculation).
 - Withhold rewards and apply jailing coupled with a probation period.
 See [Probation period calculation](/concepts/ofd/#probation-period-calculation) and [Jail period calculation](/concepts/ofd/#jail-period-calculation).
 - Apply slashing and longer jailing if repeated offences are committed while on probation.
 See [Slashing amount calculation](/concepts/ofd/#slashing-amount-calculation).
 Slashing is applied according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/afd/#penalty-absorbing-stake-pas) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.

-To learn more about the concept see [Omission fault detection (OFD)](/concepts/ofd/).
+To learn more about the concept see [Omission Fault Detection (OFD)](/concepts/ofd/).

 ### Autonity Oracle Contract
 The contract implementing the Oracle protocol extensions, including primitives for computing weighted average price data, managing the set of currency pairs for which Autonity provides price data, and oracle accountability fault detection.